Superalgos/Superalgos/README.md

 ### Jason

-The last link in the chain usually comes in the form of user strategies handled by the simulation and trading engine—[Jason](https://github.com/AAMasters/AAJason-Trading-Engine-Bot)—consuming data from indicators to make trading decisions.
+The last link in the chain usually comes in the form of user strategies handled by the trading engine—[Jason](https://github.com/AAMasters/AAJason-Trading-Engine-Bot)—consuming data from indicators to make trading decisions.

 Of course, the main goal of a strategy is to perform profitable trading.
 However, notice that Jason has outputs too: